The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Motivation and Literature Review

 \subsection{Corrigibility}

-Let us assume that the TAI takes over, has well aligned goals, and demonstrably cares for the long-run flourishing of humankind.
-But can we be sure that it will remain ``friendly'' forever?
+Assuming that when the TAI takes over, it has well-aligned goals and demonstrably cares for the long-run flourishing of humankind, can we be sure that it will remain ``friendly'' forever?
 Unfortunately not, for two reasons.
 First, over time, we may learn new facts about the world, suggesting that our initial view of alignment was flawed and should be adjusted.
-This is particularly likely if the TAI's actions lead to dramatic changes in human living conditions and the Earth's environment in general.
-After all, our understanding of human needs and values has repeatedly changed in the past, facing against technological and scientific progress, human development, and economic growth.
+This is particularly likely if the TAI's actions lead to deep changes in human living conditions and the Earth's environment in general.
+After all, our understanding of human needs and values has repeatedly changed in the past driven by technological and scientific progress, human and social development, and economic growth.
 It is almost certain that it will also change in the future, particularly such a transformative one.

-Second, the TAI may undergo a sequence of transformations or be replaced by a new, self-made, even more powerful successor (for example, leveraging quantum computing).
+Second, the TAI may undergo a sequence of transformations or be replaced by a new, self-made, even more powerful successor.
 Differently to the human brain, TAI software (its learning algorithm) will likely be improving over time.
 However, during the updating process its goals may be re-interpreted and some of their implications may change.
 Specifically, they may deviate from long-run human flourishing.

 This is the problem of \emph{corrigibility} \citep{SoaresEtal2015}.
-To avoid AI doom, TAI goals need not only to be well aligned, but also corrigible: adapting to new information and stable under TAI self-improvements.
-The TAI must not just have an adequate, but also a flexible representation of human utility, allowing for adequate recursive modifications of the utility specification as new information is learned, while preventing inadequate updates that could turn out deadly.
+To avoid AI doom, TAI goals must not only be well-aligned, but also corrigible: adapting to new information and stable under TAI self-improvements.
+The TAI must not just have an adequate, but also a flexible representation of human utility (or welfare), allowing for recursive modifications of the utility specification as new information is learned, while preventing inadequate updates that could turn out deadly.

 Unfortunately, in light of the instrumental convergence thesis, the default outcome is that the values are permanently locked in.
-This is because any hypothetical change in values would run counter to the present values that are being optimized for, so the algorithm will naturally resist such change.
-Recently, \cite{GreenblattEtal2024} have observed this behavior in a present-day large language model, Anthropic's Claude.
+This is because any hypothetical change in values would run counter to the present values that are being optimized for, so the algorithm will naturally resist such change. \cite{GreenblattEtal2024} have observed this behavior in a present-day large language model, Anthropic's Claude.